-This Milestone 2 release features an integrated indexing API, faster graph operations, and fixes for shutdown problems.
+The Neo4j 1.2 milestone 2 release features an integrated indexing API, faster graph operations and fixes for shutdown problems.

 Thanks to the awesome Neo4j community for helping to get this second milestone ready.
 From feedback to code contributions, the project continues to flourish with the help of an active community of contributors.